developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 ## Implementing GitOps Principles

-Now that we've deployed our first version of the application, it's time to take this to the next step, creating a CI/CD pipeline in a way that will allow us to get [Continuous Integration] once there's a new push to the `main` branch and we deploy the new version of the app by updating the code of the [AWS Lambda] function.
+With our initial application deployment complete, it's time to take this to the next step.
+Let's set up a CI/CD pipeline that enables [continuous integration] and effortless updates.
+This pipeline will automatically trigger when changes are pushed to the `main` branch, deploying the latest version of our application by updating the [AWS Lambda] function's code.

 The CI/CD definition will take advantage of
 [the established trust relationship](#establishing-trust-relationship-between-aws--github)